Imdavyking/econova/robot/README.md

 2. Website retrieves their past interactions with the bot.
 3. Points are calculated and displayed on the user's dashboard.
 4. User redeems points to mint ERC20 tokens.
-5. Tokens are sent to the user’s wallet.
+5. Tokens are sent to the user's wallet.

 ## Installation